paulwilcox/fluent-data/readMe.md

+** **Doumentation is off for now.
+'Join' functionality will now be subsumed into 'Merge' to create one function.
+On the tail end of this, but becuase of this the documentation is not accurate.** **

 ** **I am close to release of Version 1!
 Go to [The Future](https://github.com/paulwilcox/FluentDB/wiki/The-Future) and check out 'Before Version 1 Release'.** **

 Work with datasets (arrays of objects) by chaining methods -- similar to c# linq method syntax, though in many ways more pleasant.
 Query datasets composed from regular javascript, from indexedDb, from mongoDb, or mix them using the same API.